phuongdattran/npProject/README.md

 - Members system: follow different members and look at their stats

 **Permissions**
-- Admin is able to edit or delete every event, comment and member info
+- Admin is able to edit or delete every event
-- Member is only able to edit or delete his own events, comments and info
+- Member is only able to edit or delete his own events
-- Guest can only see the event list and can't look at the members list or the comments
+- Guest cannot acces the website without registration

 **API**
 - Strava API to retrieve member stats for his profile
-- Weather API to display the weather for each event
+- Mapbox API to display custom map tiles

 ## Mock up
 ![mockup](https://user-images.githubusercontent.com/66431442/96180709-21380400-0f33-11eb-8c01-a3f91ec22ab0.jpg)